voxpupuli/puppet-icingaweb2/README.md

 Stores all default parameters for the Icinga Web 2 installation.

 #### Class: `icingaweb2::repo`
 Installs the [packages.icinga.com] repository.
-Depending on your operating system [puppetlabs/apt] or [puppet/zypprepo] are required.
+Depending on your operating system and Puppet version [puppetlabs/apt], [puppetlabs/yumrepo_core], or [puppet/zypprepo] is required.

 ### Public Defined Types